Motivational dynamics of student movement participation in contemporary South Korea

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Park, Byeong-chul, "Motivational dynamics of student movement participation in contemporary South Korea" (1995).
 Sociology - Dissertations.
-Paper 46.
+46.